 Sealing the outside of your home will prevent bed bugs from entering.
 However, if you already have bed bugs, it also keeps them from getting out.

-If you are infested, you might be tempted to spray, and then COMPLETELY seal the inside and seal the outside a few weeks later.
-This is to give any bed bugs looking for a meal, time to go someplace else.
+If you are infested, you might be tempted to spray, and then completely seal the inside and seal the outside a few weeks later.

 When you are finished outside, it is time to move inside.
 Most people caulk windows and doors when they weatherize.
-When you caulk to prevent, or eliminate, bed bugs, you have to take this many steps further.
-It will become your mission to cut off all openings which allow them to hide in places which make them impossible to kill.
+When you caulk to prevent bed bugs, you have to take this many steps further.
+It will become your mission to cut off all openings which allow them to hide in places that make them impossible to kill.

-This means sealing ALL baseboards, top and bottom.
+This means sealing all baseboards, top, and bottom.
 This also includes trim along the walls and ceiling, which are like a bed bug superhighway.
 Most people cannot achieve a perfect and year-long seal, which is why this isn't a good way to exterminate bed bugs and is best for weatherization and prevention against bed bugs.

-Choose a caulk that will work with your homes design.
-That might mean using a particular color, or using clear silicone (remember this stuff is not water soluble and has fumes).
+Choose a caulk that will work with the design of your home.
+That might mean using a particular color or using clear silicone (remember this is not water-soluble and has fumes).

 The last house we sealed against bed bugs had carpet.
 Lucky for us, the carpet was pretty old and needed to go anyway.
 When we ripped up the carpet, we were able to get access to the baseboards.